-In AI Workbench, data scientists can give marketing teams the ability to supply data and information to an AI model via a simple notebook UI, without having to edit or write any code.
-For example, if an AI model calculates a customer score based on different BlueConic profile properties, dialogues, segments, etc., marketing teams can supply the values for the application in an easy-to-use UI in the Parameters tab of AI Workbench.
+In the BlueConic AI Workbench, data scientists create AI models in Python and marketing teams can supply data and information to these AI model using a simple graphical UI, without ever having to edit or write any code.
+For example, for an AI model that calculates a customer score based on different BlueConic profile properties, marketing teams can easily supply these values in the Parameters tab of AI Workbench.

 To edit parameters for an AI Workbench application:

 - In AI Workbench, open the Jupyter notebook that contains your application.

 - Select the Parameters tab and choose values to supply data to the application.